rripley24/MultiBlockchainWallet/README.md

  - Set this mnemonic as an environment variable, and include the one you generated as a fallback using: mnemonic = os.getenv('MNEMONIC', 'insert mnemonic here')

-## Linking the transaction signing libraries
+## Linking the transaction through python functions

 Now, we need to use bit and web3.py to leverage the keys we've got in the coins object.
 You will need to create three more functions: